dazinator/Dazinator.Extensions.Options.ItemChanged/README.md

 }
 ```

-The downside of doing it this way is you won't have access to the "new" and "old" TOptions instances themselves - only the item differences (This is still very fluid - i'll probably change that soon).
+The downside of doing it this way is this callback is only fired when there are actually some differences on the items to report.
+So if you also need to respond to other property changes (not items) then this mechanism won't be for you.

 If your `TOptions` class has multiple list / array properties of the same item type like this: